RESTful API testing with Hoppscotch

 Locally served APIs

-If you are planning to use Hoppscotch to test your locally served APIs, it is reccomended that you install the Hoppscotch Browser Extension.
+If you are planning to use Hoppscotch to test your locally served APIs, it is recommended that you install the Hoppscotch Browser Extension.
 Once installed, switch the interceptor on Hoppscotch to Browser Extension from the settings page or bottom bar to add support for localhost protocols.

 Adding parameters to your request